Selenography: Lunar photography

 The 20th century witnessed more advances in selenography.
 In 1959, the Soviet spacecraft Luna 3 transmitted the first photographs of the far side of the Moon, giving the first view of it in history.
-The United States launched the Ranger spacecraft between 1961 and 1965 to photograph the lunar surface until the instant they impacted it, the Lunar Orbiters between 1966 and 1967 to photograph the Moon from orbit, and the Surveyors between 1966 and 1968 to photograph and softly land on the lunar surface.
+The United States launched the Ranger spacecraft between 1961 and 1965 to photograph the lunar surface until the instant they impacted it.
+The Lunar Orbiters between 1966 and 1967 photographed the Moon from orbit.
+The Surveyors between 1966 and 1968 photographed and softly landed on the lunar surface.

 The Soviet Lunokhods 1 (1970) and 2 (1973) traversed almost 50 km of the lunar surface, making detailed photographs of the lunar surface.
-The Clementine spacecraft obtained the first nearly global cartograph (map) of the lunar topography, and also multispectral images.
+The Clementine spacecraft obtained the first nearly global cartograph map of the lunar topography, and multispectral images.
 Successive missions transmitted photographs of increasing resolution.

 Lunar topography

 The Moon has been measured by the methods of laser altimetry and stereo image analysis, including data obtained during several missions.
 The most visible topographical feature is the giant far-side South Pole-Aitken basin, which possesses the lowest elevations of the Moon.
 The highest elevations are found just to the northeast of this basin, and it has been suggested that this area might represent thick ejecta deposits that were emplaced during an oblique South Pole-Aitken basin impact event.
 Other large impact basins, such as the maria Imbrium, Serenitatis, Crisium, Smythii, and Orientale, also possess regionally low elevations and elevated rims.

 Another distinguishing feature of the Moon's shape is that the elevations are on average about 1.9 km higher on the far side than the near side.
 If it is assumed that the crust is in isostatic equilibrium, and that the density of the crust is everywhere the same, then the higher elevations would be associated with a thicker crust.
 Using gravity, topography and seismic data, the crust is thought to be on average about 50 ± 15 km thick, with the far-side crust being on average thicker than the near side by about 15 km.